strg-at/terraform-googleworkspace-user-group-management/README.md

 ## Licence

-This code is released under the MIT Licence.
+This code is released under the MIT License.
 Please see [LICENSE](LICENSE) for more details.

 ## Authors